-Due to the fully automatic nature, most chillers have a clean in place system that cleans them on a regular basis.
+Due to its fully automatic nature, most chillers have a clean-in-place system that cleans them regularly.

-Apart from that, you will not spend much in the maintenance of the machine as the parts are durable.
+Apart from that, you will not spend much on the maintenance of the machine as the parts are durable.

 What are the Limitations of Using the Chillers?